What is the North-South Centre?

-- Migration: The North-South Centre works with different actors from origin, transit and destination countries, in particular their diasporas, in order to contribute to a collective response and successful integration of migrants and refugees.
+Thus, the North-South Centre works with different actors from origin, transit and destination countries, in particular, their diasporas, in order to contribute to a collective response and successful integration of migrants and refugees.

-What kind of activities does the Centre develop?
+What kind of activities does the North-South Centre develop?

-The North-South Centre develops multilateral activities responding mainly to four priority areas: global education, youth cooperation, empowerment of women and migration.
+The North-South Centre develops multilateral activities responding mainly to three priority areas: global education, youth cooperation and empowerment of women.
 To do so, it uses the quadrilogue methodology, a platform for dialogue and structured cooperation between stakeholders (governments, parliaments, regional and local authorities, CSOs).

 Who are the current member states?

-The North-South Centre currently has 20 member states: Andorra, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Cape Verde, Croatia, Cyprus, Greece, Holy See, Liechtenstein, Luxembourg, Malta, Montenegro, Morocco, Portugal, Romania, San Marino, Serbia, Spain and Tunisia.
+The North-South Centre currently has 21 member states: Algeria, Andorra, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Cape Verde, Croatia, Cyprus, Greece, Holy See, Liechtenstein, Luxembourg, Malta, Montenegro, Morocco, Portugal, Romania, San Marino, Serbia, Spain and Tunisia.

-According to the statutory resolution of the North-South Centre, member states of the Council of Europe are invited to become members of the Centre.
+According to the statutory resolution of the North-South Centre, member states of the Council of Europe are invited to become members of the European Centre for Global Interdependence and Solidarity.
 A member state may join at any time by notification addressed to the Secretary General of the Council of Europe.

-Other states may be invited to accede to the Centre by a decision of the Committee of Ministers taken by the majority provided for in Article 20. of the Statute of the Council of Europe and by the unanimous vote of the representatives of the member states of the Centre entitled to sit on the Committee after consulting the other members of the Centre.
+Other states may be invited to accede by a decision of the Committee of Ministers taken by the majority provided for in Article 20. of the Statute of the Council of Europe and by the unanimous vote of the representatives of the member states of the North-South Centre entitled to sit on the Committee after consulting the other members .

-The European Union is invited to join the Centre.
+The European Union is invited to join the North-South Centre.

-Why can non-CoE countries become Members of the North-South Centre?
+Why can non-Council of Europe countries become Members of the North-South Centre?

-The North-South Centre is an instrument for multilateral cooperation of the CoE policy towards its neighbouring regions, therefore it was set up as an ‘Enlarged Partial Agreement’, allowing states that are not members of the Council of Europe to join.
+The North-South Centre is an instrument for multilateral cooperation of the Council of Europe policy towards its neighbouring regions, therefore it was set up as an ‘Enlarged Partial Agreement’, allowing states that are not members of the Council of Europe to join.

 What is Global Education?

-Global Education ‘aims at enabling learners to understand world issues while empowering them with knowledge, skills, values and attitudes desirable for world citizens to face global problems’ (Global Education Guidelines, 2010).
-It strives to provide us with the tools we need to be able to face today’s challenges and gives us the competences that are called for when it comes to solving global problems.
+Global Education is a pedagogical approach that enables learners to understand world issues while empowers them with knowledge, skills, values and attitudes desirable to become world citizens and face global problems (Global Education Guidelines, 2010).
+It strives to provide us with the tools we need to be able to face today’s challenges and gives us the competencies that are called for when it comes to solving global problems.

-Therefore, GE aims at forming active global citizens, who are able to think critically, and understand the complexity and the diversity of perspectives which underlie most global problems.
+Therefore, global education forms active global citizens, who are able to think critically and understand the complexity and the diversity of perspectives which underlie most global problems.